Torin Building

-Torin Building is a heritage-listed former factory and now factory and office space located at 26 Coombes Drive in the western Sydney suburb of Penrith in the City of Penrith local government area of New South Wales, Australia.
+Torin Building is a heritage-listed former factory, now converted to factory and office space.
+It is located at 26 Coombes Drive in the western Sydney suburb of Penrith in the City of Penrith local government area of New South Wales, Australia.
 It was designed by Marcel Breuer (with Harry Seidler as onsite supervisor) and built from 1975 to 1976.
 It is also known as the Former Torin Corporation Building and Breuer Building.
 It was added to the New South Wales State Heritage Register on 15 May 2009.

 History

 Marcel Breuer was born in Hungary in 1902.
 He studied under Walter Gropius at the Bauhaus in Weimar where he also came into contact with a number of other significant figures in design and architecture such as Le Corbusier.
 These associations influenced Breuer in his professional life for many years.
 In 1924 Breuer became Director of the Bauhaus furniture workshop and also took on a teaching role there.
 It was while he was working at the Bauhaus that Breuer developed his ground breaking Wassily and Cesca tubular steel chair designs.
 In 1928 Breuer set up an architecture and interior design practise in Berlin.
 When Hitler became Chancellor of Germany in 1933, Breuer moved to London where he continued to practise as an internationally noted architect and designer.

 In 1937 on the invitation of Walter Gropius, then Chairman of the Faculty of Architecture at Harvard, Breuer took up an Associate Professorship at that university.
 He also went into partnership with Gropius and began a distinguished career in America.
 During the 1940s Breuer's American work was primarily the design of domestic residences and he was thought to have revolutionised the design of American houses.
-Geller House was designed in 1945 and was the first of Breuer's binuclear houses where living and sleeping accommodation was separated in two wings roofed with one of his distinctive butterfly roofs that quickly became an icon of modernist design all over the world.
+Geller House I was designed in 1945 and was the first of Breuer's binuclear houses where living and sleeping accommodation was separated in two wings roofed with one of his distinctive butterfly roofs that quickly became an icon of modernist design all over the world.